oddbird/oddleventy/content/blog/2022/headed-playwright-in-docker.md

 The value of `<host display>` will depend on your host operating system, and you will need to ensure `/tmp/.X11-unix` is available for mounting.
-The following sections explain how to do it for Windows and macOS.
+The following sections explain how to do this for Windows and macOS.

 ## Microsoft Windows

-You might find it surprising (I certainly did) to find out that Microsoft Windows has a native XServer even though it's not a GNU/Linux system.
-It's called [WSLg](https://github.com/microsoft/wslg#readme) and it's included as part of the [Windows Subsystem for Linux](https://www.microsoft.com/store/productId/9P9TQF7MRM4R) (WSL).
+You might find it surprising (I certainly did) that Microsoft Windows has a native XServer even though it's not a GNU/Linux system.
+It's called [WSLg](https://github.com/microsoft/wslg#readme), and it's included as part of the [Windows Subsystem for Linux](https://www.microsoft.com/store/productId/9P9TQF7MRM4R) (WSL).
 You most likely already have WSL and WSLg installed if you are running [Docker Desktop](https://www.docker.com/products/docker-desktop/) in recent builds of